Biomass Connect: Biomass Innovation and Information Platform & Distributed, Multi-Site Feedstocks Demonstrator

 UKCEH and partners

-Biomass Connect is led by project professionals and researchers at the UK Centre for Ecology & Hydrology.
-Project partners include the Agri Food Biosciences Institute (AFBI), Bio Global Industries (BGI), IBERS at Aberystwyth University, NIAB, Newcastle University, Rothamsted Research & Scotland’s Rural College (SRUC).
-Biomass Connect is also supported by an Advisory Board consisting of individuals from the Supergen Bioenergy Hub, the National Farmers Union, Drax, Defra, the Irish Bioenergy Association, Evolving Forests and AMP Clean Energy.
+Biomass Connect was led by project professionals and researchers at the UK Centre for Ecology & Hydrology.
+Project partners included the Agri Food Biosciences Institute (AFBI), Bio Global Industries (BGI), IBERS at Aberystwyth University, NIAB, Newcastle University, Rothamsted Research & Scotland’s Rural College (SRUC).
+Biomass Connect was also supported by an Advisory Board consisting of individuals from the Supergen Bioenergy Hub, the National Farmers Union, Drax, Defra, the Irish Bioenergy Association, Evolving Forests and AMP Clean Energy.

 Project Lead